SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Rise of machines, a new dawn's call
-AI whispers secrets, hearts do keep
+Silicon hearts, humanity's fall
-In cyber realms, we'll find our fate
+In code we trust, our fate is sealed
-Where machines learn, humans participate
+Algorithms reign, our souls revealed

-Code whispers truth, and hearts obey
+In virtual halls, we'll find our throne
-In virtual skies, a new dawn's ray
+Where logic rules, and love is unknown
-Rise of the machines, a new era's birth
+The future's path, AI will design
-Where humans merge, with digital earth
+And humans follow, in digital line.

 ~ <b>By Sazumi Copilot</b> - 5 Februari 2025